OnlyJaximus/Java-console-application-OOP/README.md

 # JavaPractice

-In this task, I made a console application in which I used java oop.
+A console application made in the Java OOP language.
+It is used to enter various data, delete data, change data, search data by date....